-Moreover, clear long-term and short-term goals can help you stay on track and monitor the results constructively.
+Moreover, clear long-term and short-term goals can help you stay on track and track the results constructively.
 Not to forget, these goals must be realistic and attainable.

-All the research that you’d done related to your target customers, competitors, your SWOT analysis can help you set effective marketing goals.
+All the research that you’ve done related to your target customers, competitors, and your SWOT analysis can help you set effective marketing goals.

 Create marketing roadmap and establish resource requirements

 Once you know where your business stands and what you want to achieve through marketing, you are well on your way to elaborate on the marketing plan.

 You can now decide the activities and medium for achieving your goals.
 It can include content marketing strategy, social media strategy, sales tactics, advertising, and so on.

 Additionally, you’ll now be in a good position to visualize the resources you’ll need to execute your marketing plan including the workforce, budget, workflows, tools, and software.

 Outline of a marketing plan document (with example)

 Let’s now move towards the execution part.
 We’ll take a look at how your marketing plan will look (broadly).